 Personalization has always attracted customer, whatever field we talk about.
 We all know the classic “Share a Coke” campaign.
 Coca-cola printed 250 most common names of the country and increased sales by 2%.
 For a giant like Coca-cola, 2% is solid!

-The point is, personalization works!
+The point is, that personalization works!

 In email prospecting, there are several ways you make the personalization effective.

 - Position of the receiver in the company